 Online educational materials and platforms are proliferating.
 While based on a fundamentally different educational model than Carleton's, low- or no-cost online offerings could evolve into a serious threat to traditional colleges.
-However, online teaching and related technologies could also provide intriguing opportunities to improve our pedagogy, our efficiency, and to enhance the residential liberal arts model of learning.
+However, as detailed in the report of the Blue Sky Working Group (Appendix 12), online teaching and related technologies could also provide intriguing opportunities to improve our pedagogy, our efficiency, and to enhance the residential liberal arts model of learning.